hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-After you create an account to *Hugging Face*, log in to the site and share your contact information, you will be granted access to this model.
+After you create an account to *Hugging Face*, log in to the site and share your contact information, you will then be granted access to this model.

 ![](/img/hf-llama.png)

-Then typing the following command to clone the LLM mode.
+Type the following command to clone the LLM model.
 Make sure you have [*git-lfs*](https://git-lfs.github.com) installed.